ysanatomic/ysanatomic/README.md

 - 👋 Hi, I’m *Anatomic*.
-- 👀 I’m interested in Security and Penetration Testing.
+- 👀 I’m interested in Vulnerability Research, Reverse Engineering.
 - 💞️ I’m looking to collaborate on whatever... if you have an idea email me.
 - 📫 How to reach me -> over **email** anatomicys@gmail.com.